 I just bought a book for my children, and I’m really not sure what they will think of it:

 The Lost Words by Robert Macfarlane and Jackie Morris

 The other day I saw a YouTube video about children not spending time outdoors.
-(This is an issue close to my heart – we love the outdoors and wildlife and I think both are essential for human health.)
 It referenced a book, The Lost Words, a “modern spell book” about wildlife, written by Robert Macfarlane and illustrated by Jackie Morris.
 The book was inspired when various words relating to nature were dropped from a recent edition of the Oxford Junior dictionary — including some very basic and, to us adults, familiar terms such as conker and kingfisher.

 For a while now, I’ve been trying to find an article I read some years ago, about the relaxing/stimulating balance of outdoor play.
 The article, if I remember correctly, said that the outdoor environment — woods, beaches etc — provide a combination of factors that both stimulate us enough to be interesting, and also relax us.
 Therefore outdoor play was ideal for letting children stretch themselves without being stressed.
 It seemed intuitively obvious that we would be best suited to the environment that shaped our evolution, rather than a fake, modern/recent indoor environment, and so I agreed and moved on without taking note of the source reference or url.
 Since then, I’ve wanted to reference it and discuss it on numerous occasions but have yet to locate it.
 It may have been Swiss or Australian.
 (There were two articles on managing risk in children: one on outdoor play, one on letting children walk to school alone, one from Switzerland and the other from Aus.)

 Either way, there are many references claiming that the outdoor environment provides essential components of good health.
 (The RSPB Every Child Outdoors report is a good read.)